Arianee/docs/docs/AriaEconomy.md

 Issuing a dedicated cryptocurrency has its benefits:

+*   The Aria is a utility token and the only means of payment on the Arianee protocol.
+This enables all transactions to take place directly on the protocol, which facilitates digital interactions between users of the protocol.

-*   The Arianee project can finance its growth.
+*   The Arianee project can finance its developement by selling tokens to early users and distribute some to contributors to this open-source project.
 The Arianee project issued 200 million Aria tokens, this amount is fixed and will never change.
-Part of these Aria were sold to investors or distributed to advisors and first employees, part has been kept as a reserve.
+Part of the Aria circulation were kept as reserve.

-*   As an Investor, this is the closest thing to equity you can get in the crypto world.
-Neither dividends nor voting right come with the Aria token but its price is only related to the Arianee protocol activity and the Aria token market liquidity.
+*   As a token holder, this is the closest thing to equity you can get in the crypto world.
+Neither dividends nor voting rights are attached to the Aria token.
+The price of aria is a function of the Arianee protocol activity and the Aria token market liquidity.
 The only way that might change is if, for some reason, another protocol decides to use the Aria token.

 This does not take away the fact that the Arianee project is an association governed by its members and founders.
 Members are either brands or partners, each one has a seat at the table so that the standard is designed by industry specialists.

-The revenues are dedicated to the Arianee project main purpose: promoting and developing the Arianee protocol.
-There is no shareholder and no possibility for a takeover from a corporate company.
+The revenues are dedicated to the Arianee project's main purpose: promoting and developing the Arianee protocol.
+There is no shareholder and no possibility for a takeover from a corporation.